hasankirtas/agentic-market-intelligence-hub-showcase/README.md

 <br/>

-*Intelligence is not about having more data.*
+*Competitive advantage is no longer about who has more data.*
-*It's about understanding change before anyone else does.*
+*It's about who understands change first — and acts within the response window.*

 <br/>

+*Disclaimer: This tool monitors publicly available pricing pages.
+It is intended for competitive research purposes only.*

 </div>